 6. Without any time lag, the immediate, coarse aggregates acting on the concrete are likely to be clamped down, resulting in the movement of the excess of the matrix.

 How to prevent segregation of concrete:

-- Ensure that the concrete is mixed properly; the concrete must mixed at the correct speed in the transit mixer for at least two minutes immediately before discharging.
+- Ensure that the concrete is mixed properly; the concrete must be mixed at the correct speed in the transit concrete mixer for at least two minutes immediately before discharging.